Learn More About Medical Assisting: Resources & Information For Future MAs

 Choosing Online or Traditional Medical Assistant Programs

 As you’ll see as you dig into the options we list here, in addition to traditional on-site programs, a lot of the programs are offered online.
-And naturally, as the COVID-19 pandemic has forced even the most traditional schools to step into the 21st century by offering more and more curriculum remotely, even many of those on-site programs are developing online options.
-There’s a lot of curriculum that can be delivered online very effectively through live streaming classes, interactive modules, pre-recorded lectures; and multi-user interface platforms like Zoom are absolutely perfect for team-based projects with classmates.
+There’s a lot of curriculum that can be delivered online very effectively through live streaming classes, interactive modules, pre-recorded lectures; and multi-user video conferencing platforms are absolutely perfect for team-based projects with classmates.

 Online programs can deliver a high-quality, fully-accredited course of training while allowing you to continue to hold down any job you already have, or keep you in your hometown if you can’t quite swing moving to be close to the right school.

 At the same time, all MA programs have some form of hands-on training, the better to hone your clinical abilities, so you’ll have to expect some work at a local hospital or clinic to fully master your skills before graduation.